OutcomerTom/OutcomerTom/README.md

 I have several years of experience in graphic design including web technologies; like World Press, WooCommerce, and archaic Flash.
 I used to do Web banners, and Allegro templates in PHP, and design Websites, single pages, mini-sites, and landing pages from scratch.
 Now, I work with **front-end stack technologies**, such as Vanilla JS, HTML, CSS, React, Redux, Git, GitHub, Bootstrap, MUI, netlify, etc.
 How can I help you?

-Archival wordpress websites:
+Archival WordPress websites:

 [Twin Fabrikka](http://web.archive.org/web/20180117225241/http://twinfabrikka.com/)